Brewers vs. Guardians Player Props Betting Odds

 |0

-- Willy Adames has 52 hits with eight doubles, 12 home runs, 27 walks and 34 RBI.
-He's also stolen four bases.
+- William Contreras has 52 hits with 12 doubles, a triple, eight home runs, 27 walks and 25 RBI.

 |Opponent